 She was particularly successful in Singapore and Malaysia and up till today, her songs are still sold in CD shops all over S.E.
 Asia.Pan Xiu Qiong's - Poon Sow Keng song, "Lover's Tears," is another Chinese melody known among the English educated.

 The first is also a tear-jerker called, "Love Without End."
 Both are theme songs and "Lover's Tears" (there is love in every teardrop) is no different, coming from the Shaw Brothers' film, "The Lark" (1965).

 She was born in Macau and moved to Malaysia with her mother when she was sixteen but had been singing since twelve.

-"A Caged Bird," "A White Handkerchief," and "On The Elephant's Back," are but a few translated titles from her Capitol Hi Fi Recording on T10326 with explanation in English for the uninitiated.
+"A Caged Bird," "A White Handkerchief," and "On The Elephant's Back," are but a few translated titles from her Capitol Hi-Fi Recording on T10326 with an explanation in English for the uninitiated.

 Quote “I have always led a simple life, and I feel that anyone can be happy if they keep things simple.
 Even so, I hope to be remembered.
 Please forget me not.
 I wish that the songs of Poon Sow Keng would be a part of everyone forever.”

 Connect below to read another post about her: